 Deciding on a destination wedding is a huge step for a couple.
 It’s not easy to take the less traditional path, especially when it comes to weddings.
 I personally love when couples choose to opt-out of the ordinary and take their special day outside the country.
 That being said, choosing a destination wedding comes with its own unique challenges and is by no means easy to organize.
 As a destination wedding photographer, I’ve shot in 3 continents and have seen the craziness behind the scenes so I know what it’s like.
-Having the world to choose from can be romantic but can also be dizzying and lead even the most decisive person into decision paralysis.
-Luckily, you’re here reading this which means you’re doing your research to make an informed decision and are already on the path to narrowing down the destination that makes both makes your heart flutter and makes the most sense.
-My hope is to spark ideas, and at least throw out suggestions that guide you toward the city or country that’s going to make a lasting memory.
+Having the world to choose from can be romantic but can also be dizzying and lead even the most resolute person into decision paralysis.
+Luckily, you’re doing your research to make an informed decision and are already on the path to narrowing down the destination that makes your heart flutter and makes the most sense.
+My hope is to spark ideas and to give suggestions that guide you toward the city or country that’s going to make a lasting, special memory.
 Here are some pros and cons to popular wedding destinations all over the globe!

 Italy Destination Wedding